Also (sometimes) Second-Order Reflex

 (the conditioned stimulus

 , or CS), based on associating the bell with the sight of food

 (food being the unconditioned stimulus

 , or UR),

-we train the dog to associate the salivation upon hearing the bell, with some new unconditioned stimulus, say, a circle being displayed in the dog's field of vision.
+we train the dog to associate the salivation upon hearing the bell, with some new neutral stimulus, say, a circle being displayed in the dog's field of vision.
 In this case, the first conditioned

 stimulus (the bell), once conditioned, becomes the "unconditioned"** stimulus which is used to produce a new response to a new CS (a circle).